BrewBlox/brewblox-documentation/docs/user/troubleshooting.md

 datastore_1  | ****************************************************
 ```

-Sometimes, this may take a few minutes.
+Depending on the host, this takes a few seconds to a few minutes.

+You can also run `brewblox-ctl http wait https://localhost/datastore`.
+This will retry until it can connect to the datastore.
+When it reports success, refresh the UI.

 ## Frequently asked questions